Skip to main content

 3. Withdraw cash from an ATM

-1. Insert your card into any ATM from your bank.
+1. Insert your debit card into any ATM from your bank.

 5. Grab your cash, card, and receipt.
-Later, check your mobile banking app to make sure the withdrawal actually went through.
+Double-check the withdrawal in your mobile banking app within minutes to be sure it’s correct.

 4. Transfer money using your debit card

-Your debit card itself won’t move money, but your linked checking account will.
+Your debit card itself cannot move money, but the linked checking account can be used for transfers via your bank’s app.

-1. Open your bank’s mobile app (Chase Mobile, Bank of America app—whatever you’ve got).
+1. Open your bank’s mobile app (Chase Mobile, Bank of America app, etc.).

-2. Log in, then tap Transfer > Transfer to Another Account.
+2. Log in, tap Transfer > Transfer to Another Account.

-3. Type in the recipient’s account number and routing number.
+3. Type the recipient’s account number and routing number.

 If this didn’t work

-• Visit a branch: If your card’s being stubborn and you can’t access the app, walk into your local branch with photo ID.
-They’ll usually hand you a temporary card on the spot or help fix the issue.
+• Visit a local branch: If the app or cardless trick fails, head to your nearest branch with a photo ID.
+Most banks can hand you a temporary card on the spot or fix whatever’s wrong immediately.

 Prevention tips

-• Monitor your balance: Open your bank’s app every day to check what’s left.
-Turn on low-balance alerts under Settings > Alerts > Balance Alerts so you never overspend by accident.
+• Monitor your balance daily: Open your bank’s app each morning and check the balance.
+Turn on low-balance alerts under Settings > Alerts > Balance Alerts so you never overspend.
+The FDIC says 37% of overdrafts happen because people guess wrong about what they have left.

-• Enable two-factor authentication: In your banking app’s security settings, flip on 2FA via text or an authenticator app.
-One extra step keeps hackers out.
+• Enable two-factor authentication (2FA): In your banking app’s security settings, flip on 2FA via text or an authenticator app like Google Authenticator or Authy.
+It’s one extra step that stops most break-in attempts.

-• Never share your PIN: Your bank will never call, text, or email asking for your PIN.
-If someone does, it’s a scam—report it immediately.
+• Never share your PIN or card details: Your bank will never call, text, or email asking for your PIN, full card number, or CVV.
+If someone does, it’s a scam—forward it to your bank immediately.

-• Update your contact info: Make sure your phone number and email are current in your bank’s system.
-That way, fraud alerts and password reset codes actually reach you.
+• Keep your contact information updated: Make sure your phone number and email are current in your bank’s records.
+That way you’ll get fraud alerts, password resets, and other critical messages without delay.